benj-o/ColorPicker/README.md

 `ColorPickerConfig` has a few handy properties which you can use:

 - `hue`, `saturation`,  `brightness` — Hue, Saturation or Brightness values (as selected by color picker controls).
 These are all marked with `@Published` modifiers so will update your `View`s.
 - `uiColor`/`nsColor` — A platform-specific color object dynamically constructed from HSB values.
-This is **not** a View-updating property.
 - `color` — A SwiftUI Color object dynamically constructed from HSB values.
-This is **not** a View-updating property.
 - `hex` — A hex code representing the current value.
-This is **not** a View-updating property.

 A `.hex` computed property is also provided as an extension of the platform-specific color (either NSColor or UIColor).
 You're welcome.